pymeasure/leco-protocol/goals.md

 Instead of implementing all the necessary Components, we want to give the communication tools to connect everything, to balance on the shoulders of giants.

 ## Small to medium-sized use cases
-We want ECP to serve laboratory setups of up to approximately 50 participants on one or more computation Nodes on a common network.
+We want ECP to serve laboratory setups of up to approximately 50 participating Components on one or more computation Nodes (e.g. personal computers) on a common network.
-For example, you might have up to ~dozens of instruments, a few data acquisition nodes, one or several GUIs and control nodes.
+For example, you might have up to ~dozens of instruments, a few data acquisition Components, one or several GUIs, and control Components.

 ## Flexible and modular
 "LEGO"-like modularity is important.
 We want to reassemble, change the constellation of devices, easily adapt to changing experiments, data rate needs, etc.